okstate-library/docs/carpentries/semester-checklist.md

     - Both the "Description" and "Website" fields at the top of the repo must be populated.
 Click the "Edit" button at the top-righthand corner—just under "Settings"—to edit these fields.
 Paste the URL for the live workshop website into "Website."
 In "Description," label the workshop appropriately: "Software Carpentry Workshop" or "Data Carpentry Workshop."
 The script uses all three pieces of information to create an entry for each workshop on the landing page.
   - Do not fill in the "Description" and "Website" fields until you are ready for the site to be linked live from the landing page.
 - [ ] Set up [registration forms](https://info.library.okstate.edu/c.php?g=970224) for each workshop.
+- [ ] Use the URL from the registration form to create a registration button on each workshop webpage.
+  - Our registration button is a custom item.
+Copy the HTML from a previous workshop, the [November 2019](https://osu-carpentry.github.io/2019-11-01-okstate/) workshop for example.
+  - Use the URL for the registration you just created instead of the previous workshop's URL.

 # Coordinating Volunteers
 - [ ] Get commitments from certified instructors for teaching roles.